 The new legislation also makes several other changes to protective order provisions of the Virginia Code, including provisions for family abuse protective orders and penalties for violating protective orders, which all go into effect on July 1st.

-Livesay & Myers has a team of family lawyers across offices in Fairfax, Manassas and Fredericksburg, handling protective orders for clients throughout Northern Virginia.
+Livesay & Myers has a team of family lawyers across offices in Fairfax, Ashburn, Manassas and Fredericksburg, handling protective orders for clients throughout Northern Virginia.

 Whether you are seeking a protective order, or defending yourself against a request for a protective order against you, contact us to schedule your consultation with a family lawyer experienced with handling protective orders in Virginia today.